kanidm/kanidm/designs/default_idm_layout.rst

 Due to dealing with potentially private or sensitive information, this is a "high access" account.

 * read private or sensitive data of persons, IE legalName
-* write privare or sensitive data of persons, IE legalName
+* write private or sensitive data of persons, IE legalName

 Remember, this role does NOT allow technical changes, IE password changes or normal technical changes.